UnusAnnusArchived/TUAA-Backend/README.md

 # The Unus Annus Archive Source Code
 The source code of the now taken down Unus Annus Archive

+(This entire project is really hacked together since I didn't expect it to get this complex, so sorry about that)

 To setup, you'll first need to create your own cdn that the website will take videos from.
 The file structure of that cdn must look like the following:

 ```bash